DFE-Digital/get-help-with-tech/app/views/devices_guidance/distributing_devices.md

 Organisations are responsible for deciding how they deliver devices.
 For example, they can:

-* arrange for them to be collected by families from school with a social worker present (where relevant)
+* arrange for them to be collected by families from school
 * organise for them to be delivered to the homes of children and care leavers
 * arrange for schools to deliver them
 * use local organisations, such as those supporting care leavers